XenitAB/xenitab.github.io/docs/blog/12factor.md

 Fulfilling this factor on an existing code base is much harder than it sounds.
 It means mapping all the (often implicit) state machines involved in the app and coordinating them so that there are no undefined transitions.
 For example, the database connection pool must be ready before we bring up our HTTP listener and must not shut down until the HTTP listener is down _and_ all in-flight HTTP requests are done.
 Workers must "hand back" in-progress work items so that replacement workers do not have to wait for timeout to process those work items.
 This difficulty is compounded with distributed systems as a conceptual "transaction" may span more than one app or backing service (e.g. writing to file storage and sending mail), requiring [two-phase commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) semantics.

-This factor is nevertheless, the key to the always-on experience that we take for granted in large cloud services.
+This factor is nevertheless the key to the always-on experience that we take for granted in large cloud services.
+A service with working graceful shutdown and comprehensive health checks can be updated at any time and builds developer and operations confidence.
+This can result in significant productivity gains, particularly when combined with automated testing.

 Indicators: